 Credit card statements come out once every month.
 Your statement date stays the same each month.
 For example, if your statement date is the 15th, you'll get a new statement on the 15th of every month (or the following working day).

 Your statement covers all the money you spent in the previous month.
-So if your statement date is January 15th, it will show everything you bought between December 16th and January 15th.
+So if your statement date is the 15th of January, it will show everything you bought between the 16th of December and the 15th of January.

 Most credit card companies send statements between 21 and 25 days before your payment is due.
 This gives you enough time to check your statement and make your payment.